 What Flavour Choices do I Have for my Naked/Semi-Naked Cake?

 Anything you want from our cake flavours list (with the exception of fruit cake).
-The only thing to bear in mind is aesthetics – obviously because its naked, you can see what colour it is!
-The same is true for semi-naked cakes as the sponge colour will show through the thin layer of buttercream.
+The only thing to bear in mind is aesthetics – obviously because its naked/semi-naked, the sponge colour will be visible.
 A great way of incorporating different coloured sponges is to have alternating tiers of colour (for example vanilla, chocolate, vanilla).
 Or you can even create an ombré effect with chocolate on the bottom, red velvet in the middle and then a light coloured sponge on the top tier.
 If you would like a naked cake but want fruit cake to feature, then we recommend having a small fruit cake to the side or as part of a dessert table.

 What are the Prices for Naked and Semi-Naked Wedding Cakes?

 These types of cakes are often a good option if you're on a tighter budget.
-As a guide, a 3 tier naked cake will start from £215.
-These prices include fruit/berries of your choice, some basic flowers (roses and/or gypsophila) plus a dusting of icing sugar.
+As a guide, a 3 tier naked cake to feed around 80-100 will start from £215.
+These prices include fruit/berries of your choice, some very basic flowers (such as gypsophila) and a dusting of icing sugar.
 Toppers or more specific flowers are extra.
 Most couples opt for their florist to provide a few extra flowers for the cake so it matches the rest of their decoration.

 How Will My Cake Be Displayed?